 So here’s how it works: After shampooing and conditioning, you put a dime-sized amount of the product into your hand, then apply to hair, starting at the roots.
 Then you comb it through with a wide toothed comb.
 The product itself has a nice smell and doesn’t make your hair feel greasy or crunchy, but it does feel a little sticky on your hands.

 The first time I used it, I let my hair air dry and flat ironed it the next morning.
 The second time, I blowdried it straight (or as straight as I can get it), then flat ironed.
 Both times I had, without a doubt, minimal to no frizz.
 I was thrilled!
-The real test will be in the summer, when humidity traditionally forces me to wear my hair up, so I will try the product again then.
+The real test will be in the summer, when humidity typically forces me to wear my hair up, so I’ll try the product again then.
 But until June, I’m totally happy with the Botanical Hair Relaxing Balm.
-As a plus, it does not contain parabens, sulfates, synthetic fragrances, synthetic dyes, petrochemicals or phthalates.
+As a plus, it doesn’t contain parabens, sulfates, synthetic fragrances, synthetic dyes, petrochemicals or phthalates.

 $12 for a 1.6 oz tube, $26 for a 3.3 oz, and $32 for a 5 0z. http://sephora.com/browse/product.jhtml?id=P2895&categoryId=C13320

 Grape Crush: Urban Decay 24/7 Eyeliner in Ransom Review

 There are lots of different purples in the makeup world.
 You’ve got your lilacs, your lavenders, your eggplants, your plums, your amethysts, your royal purples and so on.
 My favorite purple shade is grape.
 It looks great with brown eyes, which the majority of people have.
 However, I usually have trouble finding good grape eyeshadows or eyeliners.